FormidableLabs/spectacle/packages/spectacle-mdx-loader/README.md

 ## Usage

-To use this loader in a Spectacle presenation you need to configure webpack and then add the surrounding MDX Spectacle helper code.
-See a [full example](./examples/mdx) for more details.
+To use this loader in a Spectacle presentation you need to configure webpack and then add the surrounding MDX Spectacle helper code.
+See a [full example](../../examples/mdx) for more details.

 First, integrate into your `webpack.config.js` file: